katalysteducation/storehouse/frontend/react.md

 1. Use **JavaScript ES2015** (ES6) syntax
 2. Use only libraries that are specified above as the one in Career Map ecosystem
 3. Use `styled-components` to style your app
-4. Embrace components convention - write as modular code as possible
+4. Write as modular code as possible, learn about what is a component and how it can helps you
 5. Final code need to be cleaned up and easy to understand by other developers
 6. Take the **mobile first** approach.
 Desktop layout is not required
-7. App need to be available under public URL so others team members can test in on their mobile phones.
+7. App need to be available under public URL so others team members can test in on their mobile phones

 ### 📐 Startup Guidelines

 1. Install [NodeJS](https://nodejs.org/en/) with npm
 2. Inslall [Parcel](https://en.parceljs.org/) by runing in your termimal command `npm install -g parcel-bundler`
-3. Create project directory with a new **package.json** file `npm init -y`
+3. Create project directory, anter it and create a new **package.json** file `npm init -y`
-4. Install CM's Ecosystem
+4. Install CM's ecosystem:
 ```
 npm install -S react react-dom react-router react-router-dom styled-components redux react-redux reselect
 ```